smaccoun/create-haskstar-app/README.md

 This is almost like a framework - monolithic and highly opinionated - designed to largely get production ready haskell-based apps up and running quickly!

-As all monolithic frameworks come with certain drawbacks (too much magic, difference of opinions on the "right way", etc) the eventual goal of this is to make the full setup process highly customizable.
+As all monolithic frameworks come with certain drawbacks (too much magic, difference of opinions on the "right way**, etc** the eventual goal of this is to make the full setup process highly customizable.

 ## Setup

 --TODO: Work on nix build, homebrew

+**NOTE** *You must have docker installed to fully boot the app locally*

 If you are on OSX, simply run the following and follow the prompts!
 ```bash